2.5. Planning Network¶

 In the scenario pictured above, the internal network is used for both the storage and S3 cluster traffic.

-The next figure shows a sample network configuration for a node with an Acronis Backup Gateway storage access point.
-Acronis Backup Gateway access points use port 44445 for incoming connections from both internal and public networks and ports 443 and 8443 for outgoing connections to the public network.
+The next figure shows a sample network configuration for a node with a Backup Gateway storage access point.
+Backup Gateway access points use port 44445 for incoming connections from both internal and public networks and ports 443 and 8443 for outgoing connections to the public network.

 The following table lists the maximum network performance a client can get with the specified network interface.
 The recommendation for clients is to use 10Gbps network hardware between any two cluster nodes and minimize network latencies, especially if SSD disks are used.